asifali049/JavaScript-Exersises/Readme.md

 7-Convert kms to miles using javascript funtion<br>
 8-Check if a number is positive, negative or zero.<br>
 9-(i)-Check if a number is odd or even using if-else, (ii)- checking using ternary operator.<br>
-10-Check if a no. is a prime number.
+10-Check if a no. is a prime number.<br>
+11-Find the largest number.<br>